 Exceptional abilities in scholarly and/or creative activities are needed as required by the department/center/school/college and position.

-The candidate should be able to demonstrate the integration of ethics, diversity and inclusion, social responsibility, and a global focus in teaching, research, and service activities.
+Demonstrated experience with the integration of ethics, social responsibility, and a global focus in teaching, research, and service activities.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.

 The salary grade for the position is UC.

 The salary range for this position is $155,000-$165,000.

 The University of Denver has provided a compensation range that represents its good faith estimate of what the University may pay for the position at the time of posting.
 The University may ultimately pay more or less than the posted compensation range.
 The salary offered to the selected candidate will be determined based on factors such as the qualifications of the selected candidate, departmental budget availability, internal salary equity considerations, and available market information, but not based on a candidate’s sex or any other protected status.

 The University of Denver offers excellent benefits, including medical, dental, retirement, paid time off, tuition benefit and ECO pass.
 The University of Denver is a private institution that empowers students who want to make a difference.
 Learn more about the University of Denver.

 Please include the following documents with your application: